jennerwein/swarmlab/Exercise announcement/README.md

 Shell-Scripts | Ansible Playbooks
 ------------ | -------------
 Try to install docker using shell scripts, to get started you can of course see our GitHub Repository.
 [Project Repository](https://github.com/jennerwein/swarmlab/tree/master/swarm_shell_prov) or the examples in the official documentation
-[Vagrant provisioning with Shell] (https://www.vagrantup.com/docs/provisioning/shell) | Content from cell 2 Content in the first column | You learned durant the Lab-2 the basics of Ansible, you can find some basics under [SwarmLab Repository](https://github.com/jennerwein/swarmlab/tree/master/basics) or in the [official Documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html).
+[Vagrant provisioning with Shell](https://www.vagrantup.com/docs/provisioning/shell) | You learned durant the Lab-2 the basics of Ansible, you can find some basics under [SwarmLab Repository](https://github.com/jennerwein/swarmlab/tree/master/basics) or in the [official Documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html).
 [Hint]: Because Ansible can only manage Windows hosts, please use "ansible_local" for the provisioning, which require no installation of Ansible in the target host

 ## Exercice 2: [Key words: Docker-swarm, Workers, Managers ...]